FI:PA165 Java Enterprise Applications - Course Information

 Department of Computer Systems and Communications - Faculty of Informatics

-- Knowledge of Java at the level of PB162 and PV168 courses.
-Basic knowledge of markup languages (XML and/or HTML) and databases are also expected.
+- Command of Java at a basic level (comparable to the level reached in subject PB162) is required.
+Basic knowledge in markup languages (XML and/or HTML) and databases is also expected.

 - Course Enrolment Limitations